doudoudedi/hackEmbedded/README.md

  2023.1.29 0.3.3 -The power function adds support for bind_shell, bind_shell is more stable, and fixes some bugs in the execution of bind_shell and cmd_file files of the aarch64 architecture

 2023.3.7 0.3.6 Added support for the mipsn32 architecture (this architecture may be encountered in devices such as zyxel firewalls)

+2023.5.30 add the retrieval of CVE and output the content of EXP and POC files in the device information

 ## Problems to be solved